 On 24.
-June 1976, Kiss’ legendary New York City photo shoot with photographer Barry Levine took place.
-Photos were taken on streets throughout the city, and in stops at Central Park and the Empire State Building, where one of Kiss’ most iconic photos ever was taken.
+June, 1976, Kiss’ legendary New York City photo shoot with photographers Barry Levine and Richard Corkery took place.
+Photos were taken on the streets throughout the city, and in stops at Central Park and the Empire State Building, where one of Kiss’ most iconic photos ever was taken.

 Ace Frehley: